Home » GI Bill » Fresno, California BAH Rates, Education, Cost of Living

 Cost of Living in Fresno

 Fresno is situated in the San Joaquin Valley of central California.
 Compared to other metro areas in California, Fresno has a lower cost of living, making it a favorable place to call home.
-According to BestPlaces, Fresno has a cost of living score of 103.7 percent, which is 3.7 percent higher than the national average, and 30.8 percent lower than the state average.
+According to BestPlaces, Fresno has a cost-of-living score of 103.7 percent, which is 3.7 percent above the national average and 30.8 percent below the state average.

-In Fresno, the cost of housing, groceries, and transportation are lower than the state average, but the overall cost of utilities is more expensive coming in at 112.4 percent compared to the state average of 102.4 percent.
+In Fresno, the costs of housing, groceries, and transportation are lower than the state average, but utilities are more expensive, at 112.4 percent compared to the state average of 102.4 percent.

 Category/Index